About

 An engineer who likes tinkering with junk.

-I spent my early career working in heavy industry, with an electrical engineering placement with British Steel, and a graduate role as a software engineer in marine power and automation – I commissioned systems close to home and across the world, including the Harland and Wolff dockyard in Belfast, UK, Cammell Laird dockyard in Liverpool, UK, and the Port of Bahia Blanca in Bahia Blanca, Argentina.
+I then spent two years in a graduate role as a software engineer in marine power and automation – I commissioned systems close to home and across the world, including the Harland and Wolff dockyard in Belfast, UK, Cammell Laird dockyard in Liverpool, UK, and the Port of Bahia Blanca in Bahia Blanca, Argentina.

 In my spare time, I like to read, play video games, and refurbish vintage electronics.
-I’m also a qualified PADI Advanced Open Water and Enriched Air SCUBA diver.
+I volunteer monthly at a local repair café, and I’m a qualified PADI Advanced Open Water and Enriched Air SCUBA diver.

-I’m based in the North East UK, but I have a global network of contacts thanks to my online connections, and I’ve sold vintage computing equipment to happy buyers all over the world.
+I’m based in the North East of the UK, but I have done business with happy buyers all over the world.